+1. Why sociology is considered as a scientific study?

+- (a) Based on experimentation

+- (b) Value neutrality

+- (c) Based on social reality and hence can be proved.
+(Any 2 points)

+2. What is the difference between social and quasi group?
+QUASI GROUP

+- (a) lacks structure and organization. - (b) they don't share common culture and value

+SOCIAL GROUP

-1. Why y sociology is considered as a scientific study?
-2 (a) Based on experimentation (b) Value neutrality (c) Based on social reality and hence can be proved.
-(Any 2 points) 2.
-Wha at is the difference between social and quasi group?
-2 QUA ASIGROUP (a) lacks structure and organization. (b) they don't share common culture and value soc CIAL GROUP ' , Collection of continuously interacting people. (b) They share common culture, value, norm and interest.
-3. Hov v mass media makes access to information more democratic?
-2 ss media makes access to information more democratic as it take information beyond boundaries without any type of distinction. es 4.
-Wha at is the benefit or importance of cooperation in society?
-Ben efit or importance of cooperation in society are (a) Makes work easy ' , Develops feeling of unity economically beneficial (d) Sharing information Increases knowledge (Any 2 points) 5.
-Hov v is education a factor of social change?
-2 Edu cation as a factor of social change Education has far reaching consequences, not only for the individu but also for the society. al (b) A literate society paves the way for a progressive society, whi illiteracy in the society give rise to unemployment, poverty, lo standard of living etc. (c) Role of education as an agent of social change is well recognized society in (d) It can initiate social change by bringing about a change in the outlood and attitude of people.
-(Any 2 points ) k 6.
-Defi ine the term alienation given by Karl Marx.
-2 sepa nation is a process in a capitalist society by which human beings a arated and distanced from nature, other human beings their wo its products and their own nature or self.
+- (a) Collection of continuously interacting people. - (b) They share common culture, value, norm and interest.

+3. How mass media makes access to information more democratic?
+2

+Mass media makes access to information more democratic as it takes the information beyond boundaries without any type of distinction.

+4. What is the benefit or importance of cooperation in society?

+Benefit or importance of cooperation in society are

+- (a) Makes work easy

+- (b) Develops feeling of unity

+- (c) economically beneficial

+- (d) Sharing information Increases knowledge (Any 2 points)

+5. How is education a factor of social change?

+Education as a factor of social change

+- (a) Education has far reaching consequences, not only for the individual but also for the society. - (b) A literate society paves the way for a progressive society, while illiteracy in the society give rise to unemployment, poverty, low standard of living etc. - (c) Role of education as an agent of social change is well recognized in society - (d) It can initiate social change by bringing about a change in the outlook and attitude of people.
+(Any 2 points)

+6. Define the term alienation given by Karl Marx.

+Alienation is a process in a capitalist society by which human beings are separated and distanced from nature, other human beings their work and its products and their own nature or self.